decaffeinate/bulk-decaffeinate/README.md

     Phabricator for code review.
 If specified, the generated commits will all have a proper "Differential Revision" line and the final merge commit will be run through `arc amend` to pull in the updated commit message.
+* `skipVerify`: set to `true` to skip the initial verification step when running the `convert` command.
+This makes bulk-decaffeinate take less time, but if any files fail to convert, it may leave the filesystem in a partially-converted state.

 ### Configuring paths to external tools